myrtje51/bi0inf0rmatics/README.md

                   second enrichment.
 The final ranking calculated an average ranking and sorts the dataframe based of that ranking.
 - aucroc.py     : This piece of code calculates the AUC and can make an ROC (optional).

+### What does the diffusion_class code do?
+This is a classthat takes a list of genes and uses heat diffusion to predict drugs that are related to the genes.
+A ranking of drugs will be returned based on the amount of heat that the drug ends up with.

+### Other directories.
+The other two directories are not as important.